-As much as we like to savor a beer on its own, beer is not just for washing down pretzels on game day, but can be used in cooking -- similar to the way you can cook with wine.
-Cooking with beer adds a deep, earthy flavor to savory dishes such as chili, soup, and stew; and a nutty, caramelized flavor to baked goods.
-It's great for just about every cooking technique, too: baking, braising, deglazing, battering, sauces, marinating, and simmering.
-Here's a quick guide to cooking with beer, including top-rated recipes to try.
+As much as we like to savor a beer on its own, beer is not just for washing down pretzels.
+You can also use beer in recipes — similar to the way you can cook with wine.
+Here's a quick guide to cooking and baking with beer, including top-rated recipes to try.

 Beer's Balancing Act